coderofsalvation/imagegrep-bash/README.md

 # Why

 To automate, categorize files and their destination folder.
+OCR usually fails in many cases, but sometimes knowing one word (and its length) is enough.
-Personally I use this to scrape my mailbox and copy invoice-attachments to a preferred folder on my harddrive.
+Imagegrep can be used this to scrape gmail and copy invoice-attachments to a preferred folder on my harddrive.

     # not covered here: gmail to local maildir using 'offlineimap'
     # not covered here: use mu ('maildir-utils' package) to extract pdf attachments